Prev NEXT

 But a few times a year, the sun, moon and Earth line up just right, so that a perigee coincides with the most dramatic phases of the moon — the new moon, when the orb is just a sliver — or the full moon.
 That's when we notice because the moon can appear to be slightly bigger and significantly brighter than normal [source: King].

-That said, the distinction between a supermoon (what astronomers call a lunar perigree) and a regular-sized moon isn't so great that it's obvious to everyone, especially if you're not a regular gazer at the skies.
+That said, the distinction between a full supermoon (what astronomers call a lunar perigee) and a normal full moon isn't so great that it's obvious to everyone, especially if you're not a regular gazer at the skies.
 If you want to make the difference clearer, astronomy writer Bob King suggests fashioning a homemade measuring device that he calls a "supermoon sighter."

 Take a pair of scissors, and cut a series of slots of varying widths in an index card.
 Then hold the card parallel to your face and at arms' length while looking at the moon with one eye, and pick the slot into which the moon fits most snugly.
 Mark the date next to it.
 Then, when you hear the announcement of the next supermoon, repeat the procedure, and you should be able to see the difference.